501-710-4832

 Through my studies I believe when it comes to women teaching and preaching with men present it is not either/or, it is both.
 I believe there is a biblical balanced approach to this topic.
 I believe there are key points that both Complementarians and Egalitarians miss/ignore because they are so concerned with defending their position instead of being honest with Scripture.

 I am convinced that women can both teach and preach when men are present with certain conditions.
 I will be listing those conditions based upon Scripture.
 We will be exploring 1 Timothy 2:8-15, 1 Timothy 3:1-7, Titus 1:6-9.
-(It should be noted in regard to these Bible passages that those who hold either the Complementarian or Egalitarian position chose what they take literal and what they do not based upon their belief system.)
+(It should be noted in regard to these Bible passages that those who hold either the Complementarian or Egalitarian position chose what they take literal and what they do not like based upon their belief system.)

 Women in Ministry Series